a123m/healthcare-prototype/README.md

 - **Deployment**: Docker for containerization, allowing for easy deployment and scaling of the application.
 - **CI/CD**: GitHub Actions for continuous integration and deployment, automating the testing and deployment process.
 - **Version Control**: Git for source code management, enabling collaboration and version tracking.
-- **Deployment Platform**: AWS for hosting the application, providing scalability and reliability.
+- **Deployment Platform**: GCP for hosting the application, providing scalability and reliability.

 ### Frontend: